-[0109] There are various computer methods that are useful in implementing LMA and mixture deconvolution.
+[0229] There are various computer methods that are useful in implementing LMA and mixture deconvolution.
 The use of numerical methods (integration, minimization, search, etc.), matrix algebra, multivariate regression, efficient algorithms, and statistical calculations are described elsewhere in this specification.
 Many of these operations are built directly into high level mathematical programming languages such as MATLAB and S-plus.

-50 high level mathematical programming languages such as MATLAB and S-plus.
-[0110] Simulation is a powerful computational method.
+[0230] Simulation is a powerful computational method.
 In population genetics, many problems can be solved numerically by resampling from simulated genotypes.
 To do this, one needs a genotype simulator.
 In the preferred embodiment, genotypes are simulated at each locus independently.
-For a given set of possible alleles (based, for example, on the alleles appearing in the mixture data) and their population frequencies, alleles are sampled using a random number individual loci.
-To render a three allele mixture system, it is best (when feasible) to focus on the two, dimensional simplex image of the measurement space, which uses the constraint that the weights sum to 1.
-The geometric graphics computation can be done in three dimensions, and then projected onto the two dimensional surface (triangle) for user display by means of a linear transformation such as the 2x3 matrix:
+For a given set of possible alleles (based, for example, on the alleles appearing in the mixture data) and their population frequencies, alleles are sampled using a random number generator and a decision function based on the cumulative distribution of the allele frequencies.
+The effect of population inbreeding is accounted for by using corrected allele frequenies that include F{st} .

+[0231] Visualization is a highly effective mechanism for rapidly exchanging information with a user.
+Novel visualizations of geometric genotype relationships are described in this specification, both for the complete genotype, as well as for individual loci.
+To render a three allele mixture system, it is best (when feasible) to focus on the two dimensional simplex image of the measurement space, which uses the constraint that the weights sum to 1.
+The geometric graphics computation can be done in three dimensions, and then projected onto the two dimensional surface (triangle) for user display by means of a linear transformation such as the 2×3 matrix: